far-horizons-ou/policies/README.md

-# Chadwick OÜ Policies, Terms, and Legal Stuff
+# Far Horizons OÜ Policies, Terms, and Legal Stuff

-Chadwick OÜ policies are open source, licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+Far Horizons OÜ policies are open source, licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 Adapted from the [Basecamp open-source policies](https://github.com/basecamp/policies) / [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 The rough print and the fine print.
 We try to make all our policies as clear, fair, and readable as possible.